VANCOUVER BUNGALOWS INCREASED IN VALUE 1,167% IN 30 YEARS

 “I want to keep home ownership within the grasp of the middle class in British Columbia,” said British Columbia Premier Ms. Clark at a news conference in Victoria, 27 July 2016, nine months and 13 days ahead of the next provincial elections.

 At these prices the Canadian Dream of owning a home is ruled out not just for median income earners, but for almost everyone else.
-Three forces are seen as distorting property markets.
+Never mind working folks who used to be able to afford paying down a mortgage on a house as their primary family investment.
+Three forces have shaken the property markets.
 All originate in areas of government oversight and regulation: the shift in urban paradigm from suburban to Towers-and-Skytrain; the Agricultural Land Reserve; and Chinese flight capital washing on-shore.

 TYPICAL VANCOUVER BUNGALOW BETRAYS FEW IMPROVEMENTS IN OVER 50 YRS